officert/CmsLite/README.md

 CmsLite
 =======================================
 CmsLite is a CMS built on .NET MVC4.
-It is easy to use, allowing you to use strongly typed templates using controllers, actions, and models.
+It allows you to use strongly typed templates using controllers, actions, and models.
 Write your templates in Visual Studio and CmsLite will turn them into templates to use in your CMS.